celsiusnarhwal/firewhale/README.md

 In this example, `foobar` has read access to the `containers`, `images`, `networks`, and `volumes` endpoints and write access to `containers` and `images`.

+### The `all` value

+Both the `firewhale.read` and `firewhale.write` labels accept a special value called `all`. `all` grants unrestricted read or write access to the Docker socket and is a shortcut for specifying each endpoint individually.

 > [!TIP]
 > Configuring a service to use Firewhale means setting Firewhale as its Docker host.
 If the service's documentation
-> doesn't tell you how to do this (and oftentimes even if it _does_ tell you a specific way to do this), setting
-> the `DOCKER_HOST` environment variable will usually do the trick.
+> doesn't tell you how to do this, setting the `DOCKER_HOST` environment variable will usually do the trick.

 > [!IMPORTANT]
 > Read access to the `events`, `ping`, and `version` endpoints is always granted, whether or not you do so explicitly.
 > The information returned by these endpoints is mostly harmless, and most services that hook into the Docker socket
 > require these endpoints at a minimum.

-### The `all` value

-Both the `firewhale.read` and `firewhale.write` labels accept a special value called `all`. `all` grants unrestricted read or write access to the Docker socket and is a shortcut for specifying each endpoint individually.
+>
 ## How It Works

 Firewhale uses [Caddy](https://caddyserver.com) as its reverse proxy and dynamically generates